Gingerbread – Many Meanings

-Search on google for >Gingerbread and you will get mixed results from gingerbread men to the organisation for single parents, gingerbread houses decorated for Christmas and the Gingerbread Man Fairy story most of us probably remember from our childhoods or from perhaps reading to your own children (run, run as fast you can, you can’t catch me I’m a gingerbread man)
+Search on google for Gingerbread and you will get mixed results including gingerbread loaf, gingerbread men, the organisation for single parents, gingerbread houses decorated for Christmas and the Gingerbread Man folk story most of us probably remember from our childhoods or from perhaps reading to your own children (run, run as fast you can, you can’t catch me I’m a gingerbread man!)

 Just the mere mention of the word Gingerbread conjures up images of warming teas and fairy stories.
 Good thing it is so easy to make!